 The Sakimoto Shuzo Distillery

-The Sakimoto Shuzo Distillery in Naha has been producing a very mellow awamori in the exact same way since 1902.
-Visitors can take a free 20 minute tour of the small factory which mainly manufactures by hand instead of with modern machinery.
-Afterwards, sample some of the different variations of awamori before purchasing your favorites.
+The Sakimoto Shuzo Distillery in Naha has been producing a very mellow awamori in the precise same way since 1902.
+Visitors can take a free 20-minute tour of the small factory which mainly manufactures by hand instead of using modern machinery.
+Afterward, sample some of the different variations of awamori before purchasing your favorites.